Jaroměř: Sights

 Jaroměř is best known for the Josefov Fortress.
 The fortress with the underground system is accessible and is one of the main tourist destinations of the region.
 In Josefov there is also the Church of the Ascension of the Virgin Mary.
 It was built in the Empire style in 1805–1811.

 The historic centre of Jaroměř is located around the meander of the Elbe.
 On the square there is a Marian column designed by Matthias Braun from 1723–1727.
 The eastern side of the square is closed by the a town gate with bell tower, the last preserved element of town fortification, and by the Church of Saint Nicholas.
 It was built in the early 14th century.
 The church is one of the most significant church buildings of the High Czech Gothic and it used to be part of the fortification.
-Next to the church is a Baroque building of rectory from 1786.
+Next to the church is the Baroque building of the rectory from 1786.

+Near the village of Semonice is a conciliation cross.
+With a height of 1.67 m, it is considered the largest in the Czech Republic.